delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 ---

-# Updated Continuity Notes
+> [!info]- Updated Continuity Notes
+>

-- [[Elizaveta Golitsyn]] is the daughter of [[Boyar Alexsi Golitsyn]], not Mstislav.
+> - [[Elizaveta Golitsyn]] is the daughter of [[Boyar Alexsi Golitsyn]], not Mstislav.
-- Boyar Alexsi Golitsyn is dead by the end of Golitsyn's Gate.
+> - Boyar Alexsi Golitsyn is dead by the end of Golitsyn's Gate.
-- Elizaveta's unnamed brother, the heir of House Golitsyn, is also dead.
+> - Elizaveta's unnamed brother, the heir of House Golitsyn, is also dead.
-- The current cousin-head of House Golitsyn remains unnamed.
+> - The current cousin-head of House Golitsyn remains unnamed.
-- The Mercy Knife is Orenic in doctrine and likely Orenic in manufacture, though disguised with Golitsyn ornamentation.
+> - The Mercy Knife is Orenic in doctrine and likely Orenic in manufacture, though disguised with Golitsyn ornamentation.
-- Elizaveta's apparent death at Golitsyn's Gate is still true for this period.
+> - Elizaveta's apparent death at Golitsyn's Gate is still true for this period.
-- Her later binding in the [[Halls of the Dead]] and eventual freedom are later-campaign developments.
+> - Her later binding in the [[Halls of the Dead]] and eventual freedom are later-campaign developments.
-- Beringer's Bloodsworn Oath is sworn over Elizaveta's Mercy Knife in 1219 OR.
+> - Beringer's Bloodsworn Oath is sworn over Elizaveta's Mercy Knife in 1219 OR.
-- Beringer departs Blackbriar as a hedge knight shortly after receiving his knighthood.
+> - Beringer departs Blackbriar as a hedge knight shortly after receiving his knighthood.
-- By 1228-1230 OR, he is Captain of the Greencloaks under Lord-Mayor Theron Sylvanranth.
+> - By 1228-1230 OR, he is Captain of the Greencloaks under Lord-Mayor Theron Sylvanranth.

----

-# Themes Added by the Mercy Knife
+> [!info]- Themes Added by the Mercy Knife
+>

-- Mercy as refusal of ownership
+> - Mercy as refusal of ownership
-- Freedom as a sacred Orenic inheritance
+> - Freedom as a sacred Orenic inheritance
-- Hextorite slavery versus personal sovereignty
+> - Hextorite slavery versus personal sovereignty
-- Elizaveta's resistance beginning before Beringer ever rescued her
+> - Elizaveta's resistance beginning before Beringer ever rescued her
-- Beringer's grief transforming into anti-tyranny duty
+> - Beringer's grief transforming into anti-tyranny duty
-- The knife as an answer to chains, not a celebration of death
+> - The knife as an answer to chains, not a celebration of death
-- Orenic resistance culture hiding inside Dominion households like a thorn under silk
+> - Orenic resistance culture hiding inside Dominion households like a thorn under silk

----

-# Short Version for Table Reference
+> [!info]- Short Version for Table Reference
+>

-After Golitsyn's Gate, House Amadis wins the field and breaks House Golitsyn as a military power, but the victory destroys Beringer personally.
+> After Golitsyn's Gate, House Amadis wins the field and breaks House Golitsyn as a military power, but the victory destroys Beringer personally.
 The masked Champion of the Pits is revealed as Elizaveta Golitsyn, his secret wife, enslaved and forced into battle.
 The blow that breaks her collar also kills her.
+>

-Beringer survives his own near-fatal wound and spends nearly a year recovering at Blackbriar.
+> Beringer survives his own near-fatal wound and spends nearly a year recovering at Blackbriar.
 Among Elizaveta's recovered possessions is her Mercy Knife: a true-silver blade made in the Orenic tradition, disguised with Golitsyn ornamentation, and rooted in the doctrine that no soul belongs to Hextor's chains.
 Beringer later swears his Bloodsworn Oath over the knife, vowing to live a life worthy of the woman Elizaveta became and never to let grief become an excuse for abandoning honor.
+>

-After being knighted, Beringer leaves Blackbriar rather than seek land or title.
+> After being knighted, Beringer leaves Blackbriar rather than seek land or title.
 From 1219 to 1230 OR, he rides the western frontier as a hedge knight, joins the Adventurers' Guild, earns a reputation for defending those who cannot pay, and eventually becomes Captain of the Greencloaks under Theron Sylvanranth.
 By 1230, he is no longer just a grieving knight.
 He is a frontier commander, a symbol of chosen honor, and an inconveniently good man standing exactly where history likes to start throwing knives.